Image

 Breastfeeding or chestfeeding is hard work for your body.
 It’s estimated you burn an extra 500 calories a day just producing milk.
 Replenish those calories and nutrients with whole foods like:

-Whole grains: 6 to 8 ounces (oatmeal, barley, brown rice)
+Whole grains: 6 to 8 ounces (such as oatmeal, barley, brown rice or whole wheat bread or pasta)

 Dairy: 3 cups (low-fat or fat free yogurt, milk and cheese)

-Seafood: 8 to 12 ounces per week (salmon, shellfish, shrimp)
+Seafood: 8 to 12 ounces per week (such as salmon, shellfish, shrimp)

-Limit freshwater fish to 6 ounces weekly and avoid high, mercury seafood (shark, swordfish, mackerel) altogether.
+Limit freshwater fish to 6 ounces weekly and avoid high mercury seafood (including shark, swordfish, mackerel) altogether.

 Last Updated: